nileshnegi/hackerrank-python/questions.md

 Given `N` inputs, check if they are a valid phone number.
 A valid mobile number is a ten digit number starting with `7`, `8` or `9`.

 83. Validating and Parsing Email Addresses
-A valid email address meets the following criteria -- It's composed of a username, domain name, and extension assembled in this format: `username@domain.extension`.
-The username starts with an English alphabetical character, and any subsequent characters consist of one or more of the following: alphanumeric characters, `-`, `.` and `_`.
-The domain and extension contain only English alphabetical characters.
-The extension is `1`, `2` or `3` characters in length.
 Given `n` pairs of names and email addresses as input, print each name and email address pair having a valid email address on a new line.
+A valid email address meets the following criteria:
+    - It's composed of a username, domain name, and extension assembled in this format: `username@domain.extension`.
+    - The username starts with an English alphabetical character, and any subsequent characters consist of one or more of the following: alphanumeric characters, `-`, `.` and `_`.
+    - The domain and extension contain only English alphabetical characters.
+    - The extension is `1`, `2` or `3` characters in length.

 84. Hex Color Code
 You are given `N` lines of CSS code.
 Your task is to print all valid Hex Color Codes, in order of their occurrence from top to bottom.
 Specifications: A Hex color code starts with `#` and has 3 or 6 characters from `0-9` or `A-F`/`a-f`.

+85. HTML Parser - Part 1
+You are given an HTML code snippet of `N` lines.
+Your task is to print start tags, end tags and empty tags separately, along with their attributes.

+86. HTML Parser - Part 2
+You are given an HTML code snippet of `N` lines.
+Your task is to print the single-line comments, multi-line comments and the data.
+Do not print data if data == '\n'.

+87. Detect HTML Tags, Attributes and Attribute Values
+The first line contains an integer `N`, the number of HTML code lines.
+The next `N` lines contain HTML code.
+Print the HTML tags, attributes and attribute values in order of their occurrence from top to bottom in the snippet.
+Format your answers as explained in the problem statement.

+88. Validating UID
+The company has assigned you the task of validating all the randomly generated UIDs.
+A valid UID must follow the rules below:
+    - It must contain at least `2` uppercase English alphabet characters.
+    - It must contain at least `3` digits.
+    - It should only contain alphanumeric characters `(a-z, A-Z and 0-9)`.
+    - No character should repeat.
+    - There must be exactly `10` characters in a valid UID.

+89. Validating Credit Card Numbers
+A valid credit card has the following characteristics:
+    - It must start with `4`, `5` or `6`.
+    - It must contain exactly 16 digits `[0-9]`.
+    - It may have digits in groups of 4, seperated by a hyphen `-`.
+    - It must not use any seperators like ` `, `_`, etc.
+    - It must not have `4` or more consecutive repeated digits.

+90. Validating Postal Codes
+A valid postal code `P` has to fullfil both below requirements:
+    - `P` must be a number in the range from `100000` to `999999` inclusive.
+    - `P` must not contain more than one alternating repetitive digit pair.